Market Data Usage in Brand Management activities

 Check out how you can do all that at the same time by using our KLIKER market tool.

 Product development costs may be enormous, as well as the supply chain costs for a big number of SKUs in the portfolio.
-Therefore, one of the key decisions a brand manager must make for his territory (or his market) is about the product mix.
+Therefore, one of the key decisions a brand manager must make for his/her territory (or his/her market) is about the product mix.
 Every industry has its own specifics, but in general, the problems to resolve are the same:

 - Do my products cover the category range (price-wise, tech specs, features) well?

-- Does my product mix in this market corresponds with the brand’s growth strategy?
+- Does my product mix in this market correspond with the brand’s growth strategy?

-- Do we have a direct competitor SKU for every SKU in my competition’s portfolio?
+- Do I have a direct competitor for every SKU in my competition’s portfolio?

-- Is it better to include additional variants of the same product (ex.
-Different colors, multi packages) or to spread the product mix with lower-price models or different technology/taste/shape products?
+- Is it better to include additional variants of the same product (e.g. different colours, multipackages) or spread the product mix with lower-price models or different technology/taste/shape products?

-In product mix analysis it is important to be clear on product features that we use to differentiate products through category.
-In FMCG, for food products, it can be a share of sugar, packaging size, or simply flavors.
+In product mix analysis it is important to be clear on product features we use to differentiate products through categories.
+In FMCG, for food products, it can be a share of sugar, packaging size, or simply flavours.
 In consumer electronics, it is often the battery size, screen size, and type or RAM size in GB.

-When you analyze your category through KLIKER market, you will notice we are using a very detailed feature set.
-Multiple features are used to filter and classify the products, even more than 20 in some cases, every one of them specified with an industry specialist for that category.
+When you analyse your category through KLIKER market, you will notice we are using a very detailed feature set.
+Multiple features are used to filter and classify the products, more than 20 in some cases, every one of them specified by an industry specialist for that category.

-Pricing strategy is sometimes easily taken in the everyday decision-making process.
-Brand managers should be aware of different techniques and tools used in the pricing process and combine them with their own understanding of the market and the company’s risk-taking ability.
+Pricing strategy is sometimes taken for granted in everyday decision-making process.
+Brand managers should be aware of different techniques and tools used in the pricing and combine them with their own understanding of the market and the company’s risk-taking ability.

-There are multiple pricing strategies, with one common characteristic: to maximize the company’s profit.
+There are multiple pricing strategies, with one common objective: to maximize the company’s profit.
 Combine this with retaining consumer premise, and you get a very difficult task that should be approached thoroughly.